nubango/PipelinesPuzzleGame/README.md

 ---
 ---

-## NOT THE OFFICIAL “FLOW FREE” GAME - A REPLICA CREATED FOR ACADEMIC PURPOSES
+## **Legal Disclaimer**

 <!---  ![BANNER](images/banner-flow-free.jpeg) -->

-Flow Free is an addictive puzzle game where you connect circles of the same color with pipes without crossing them.
-It is a **replica** of the game [Flow Free by Big Duck Games](https://www.bigduckgames.com/flowfree), created with academic purposes for the Mobile Game Development subject.
+> This project is an independent, unofficial implementation inspired by the game [*Flow Free*](https://www.bigduckgames.com/flowfree).
+It is not affiliated with, endorsed by, or connected to Big Duck Games, LLC, the trademark owner of *Flow Free*.
+> This project was created solely for educational purposes as part of a university course assignment.

 ## Technical features